AndreasKarageorgos/Anonymous-Chat/README.md

 # Anonymous-Chat
 A chat that can provide privacy with end to end encryption and no need to trust the server !

+This project is targeting people that trully need privacy.

+eg. Politicians , military , journalist , lawyers , companies ... etc

 The server runs on port 4488 by default

+### Donations
+ To keep updating this project I will need your support.

+ You can help me by donating.

+ paypal :

 ## Installetion